adelatour11/torrentcleaner/README.md

     - Hostnames and ports for Sonarr, Radarr and Transmission

     ```python

+    SUSPICIOUS_EXTENSIONS = ('.zipx', '.lnk', '.arj')  # Add or remove extensions as needed
+    BLOCK_TORRENT_ON_REMOVAL = True  # If true, the torrent will be blocked from being downloaded again, otherwise it will be removed from the queue but not blocked
+    syslog_enabled = True #if true, significant messages including filter hits will be sent to syslog.
+Syslog config below must be set up

     sonarr_host = 'XXXX'  # Update with your actual Sonarr host (e.g., 'localhost', '192.168.1.10', etc.)
     sonarr_port = '8989'  # Update with the actual port where Sonarr is running
     sonarr_url = f'http://{sonarr_host}:{sonarr_port}/api/v3/queue'